Gabriele Oriali

-Oriali spent his club career initially with Inter, and subsequently with Fiorentina.
+Oriali spent his club career initially with Inter Milan, and subsequently with Fiorentina.
 At international level, he represented Italy at the 1980 European Championship, and was also a member of the team that won the 1982 FIFA World Cup.
-Following his retirement, he worked as a manager and as a sporting director.
+Following his retirement, he worked as a sporting director and as a team manager.

 Club career

-A native of Como (Lombardy), son of an Italian father and a Romanian mother, Oriali played for the Inter youth team for four seasons before being promoted to the senior Inter squad; he would spend most of his career with Inter, making his professional debut for the club during the 1970–71 Scudetto winning season, and was an integral part of the Inter squad of the 1970s and early 1980s.
+A native of Como (Lombardy), son of an Italian father and a Romanian mother, Oriali played for the Inter Milan youth team for four seasons before being promoted to the senior Inter squad; he would spend most of his career with Inter, making his professional debut for the club during the 1970–71 Scudetto winning season, and was an integral part of the Inter squad of the 1970s and early 1980s.

 With Inter, he won the scudetto again during the 1979–80 season (scoring 6 goals), and the Coppa Italia twice; his first Coppa victory was during the 1977–78 season, whilst his second came during the 1981–82 season.
 In all he played 70 matches and scored 8 goals for Inter in the Coppa Italia competition.

 Oriali played 45 matches and scored 3 goals for Inter in European cup competitions.
 He was part of the team that lost to Ajax in the 1971–72 European Cup final.

 Oriali is also remembered for a heroic performance in a Milan Derby, played on 25 October 1981.
 In that game he scored the winning goal but also required thirty stitches having been booted in the face by the A.C.
 Milan defender Mauro Tassotti.
 That year Inter won both of its derby games, a feat that would not be repeated until 2007, 26 years later.

 After winning the 1982 FIFA World Cup with Italy, and following the end of the 1982–83 season, he moved to Fiorentina where he played for four seasons.
-He retired from football in 1987 after 384 games (40 goals) in Serie A.
+He retired from football in 1987 after 382 games (40 goals) in Serie A.